piratfm/eti-tools/README.md

 `[date and time] EDI: Unknown TAG Fptt`

+or

+`[date and time] EDI: Unknown TAG avtm`

-on Allgäu-Donau-Iller-Mux or Oberbayern-South-Mux, then you can avoid this by redirecting the output to the null device:
+on some multiplexes, then you can avoid this by redirecting the output to the null device, for example:

 `fedi2eti 101 239.128.57.20 50020 2> /dev/null | dablin_gtk `